Are you tired of the constant struggle?

-No, you dreamed about leading passionate discussions with students who were excited about learning.
+No, we dreamed about leading passionate discussions with students who were excited about learning.

-You imagined yourself building meaningful relationships that enabled you to make a real difference in your students' lives and create a classroom culture of respect, trust, and responsibility.
+We imagined ourselves building meaningful relationships that enabled us to make a real difference in our students' lives and create a classroom culture of respect, trust, and responsibility.

 But maybe you're wondering if this was all a pipe dream.
 Is it even possible?
 Or are today's kids simply too hard to deal with?

-What if we could overcome their apparent lack of motivation by implementing simple strategies that truly engaged students, inspired them to work hard, and developed their personal responsibility,
+What if we could overcome our students' apparent lack of motivation by implementing simple strategies that truly engaged students, inspired them to work hard, and developed their personal responsibility,